Pedrous/Term1-CarND-Traffic-Sign-Classifier-Project/term1_project2_report.md

 | Go straight or left			                | Go straight or left										         |
 | Right-of-way at the next intersection | Right-of-way at the next intersection |

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the end of the Ipython notebook.

 For the first image, the model is sure about the result.
 The top five soft max probabilities were: